A model-based restricted shapley value to measure the players' contribution to shot actions in football: Introduction

-In light of this, we introduce a new metric, the \textit{expected Goal Action} (xGA), which extends the traditional xG by evaluating the full offensive sequence preceding a shot. xGA assigns a scoring probability to the attacking action as a whole by using action-level features, such as the number of players involved and the number of passes, thereby incorporating the contextual and tactical information that characterizes each action.
-According to the methodological approach proposed in this work, xGA is adopted as the cohesion (or \textit{worth}) function within a metric inspired by cooperative game theory and adapted to the football context, providing a natural framework to quantify each player’s marginal contribution to collective performance.
-Specifically, building on the Shapley value \cite{shapley1953value} and its extensions to restricted cooperation \cite{myerson1977graphs}, we propose the Players' Restricted Shapley (PRS), a cooperative game–theoretic metric for football.
+Specifically, building on the Shapley value \cite{shapley1953value} and its extensions to restricted cooperation \cite{myerson1977graphs}, we propose the Players' Restricted Shapley Value (PRSV), a cooperative game–theoretic metric for football.
 Its underlying logic aligns well with the nature of this sport, where the outcome of an action depends on the coordinated participation of multiple players.
 The Shapley value has been occasionally applied in team sports such as basketball \cite{metulini2023measuring} and football \cite{auer2015evaluation,hiller2015importance}.
 In these football-related studies, the worth of a coalition is defined solely by match outcomes, making the resulting Shapley values inherently game-specific.
 Moreover, the analysis is limited to full team coalitions, overlooking passing structures and the fact that not all players contribute to every action.
-Our recent contribution \cite{metulini2024euro} advances this line of research by estimating the worth of each coalition using a model-based approach grounded in the expected-goals framework.
+Recent work \cite{metulini2024euro} extends this line of research advances this line of research by estimating the worth of each coalition using a model-based approach grounded in the expected-goals framework.
 In the present work, we extend the previous approach by forming player coalitions from the passing network of individual shot actions, thereby assigning payoffs only to players who actively contribute to the development of the play.
+This perspective is consistent with action-based approaches proposed in the literature, such as the VAEP framework \cite{decroos2019actions}, which evaluates the value of player actions throughout offensive sequences.

+In terms of player evaluation, the proposed framework can be classified as a bottom-up approach according to the distinction introduced by Hvattum \cite{hvattum2019comprehensive}, since player ratings are derived from observed offensive actions and event-level contributions.
+However, unlike traditional event-based bottom-up metrics, our approach explicitly incorporates cooperative interactions and synergies among players based on passing-network coalitions.